riolubruh/YABDP4Nitro/.github/ISSUE_TEMPLATE/bug-report.md

 DELETE this template when you go to submit it, just follow these guidelines:

+0. Make absolutely sure that you are on the latest version of the plugin.
+Delete and redownload it just in case!

 1. Explain how you got the error.
 If there were multiple steps, list them.

 2. Provide screenshots of console output and/or error messages including before *and* after the error occurred.